jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ```
  - Note: normally pinging xrd-to-xrd in this dockerized environment would result in ping times of ~1-3ms.
 However, the util/nets.sh script, which was triggered at setup, added synthetic latency to the underlying Linux links using the [netem](https://wiki.linuxfoundation.org/networking/netem) 'tc' command line tool.
 So you'll see a ping RTT of anywhere from ~60ms to ~150ms.
 This synthetic latency will allow us to really see the effect of later traffic steering execises.

-    Command to see the added synthetic latency:
+    Run this command on the XRD VM to see the added synthetic latency:
     ```
     sudo tc qdisc list | grep delay
     ```

 ## Validate BGP Topology

-In lab 1 BGP is only exchanging IPv6 prefixes and BGP-LS data.
-We will setup IPv4 labeled-unicast and SRv6-L3VPN in later lab exercises.
 In the topology we are running a single ASN 65000 with BGP running on **xrd01**, **xrd05**, **xrd06**, **xrd07**.
 Routers **xrd05** and **xrd06** are functioning as route reflectors and xrd01 and xrd07 are clients.
-The student will want to confirm that they see a full BGP topology.
+The student will want to confirm BGP peering sessions are up and routes are being exchanged.

 ![BGP Topology](/topo_drawings/bgp-topology-medium.png)

 For full size image see [LINK](/topo_drawings/bgp-topology-large.png)

-1. Log into each router listed in the BGP topology diagram and verify neighbors
+1. SSH into each router listed in the BGP topology diagram and verify neighbors
     ```
     RP/0/RP0/CPU0:xrd01#show ip bgp neighbors brief